Connected Veterinary Technology Professors

 Cal Poly Ponoma

 Dr. Alderson, a Doctor in Veterinary Medicine, or DVM, and program coordinator for the vet tech program at Cal Poly Ponoma in California has included the study of exotic animals aspart of the curriculum.
 As well, he ensures that vet tech students learn to assist in in tasks such as administering anesthesia, placing in catheters, and helping surgeons.
-He has been director of the W.K.
-Kellogg Arabian Horse Center, an Arabian horse-breeding center located at Cal Poly Ponoma, for more than three years, and is responsible for bringing full accreditation to the school’s vet tech program through the American Veterinary Medical Association.
+He is responsible for bringing full accreditation to the school’s vet tech program through the American Veterinary Medical Association.

 Dr. Jody Rockett